kamocat/CAN/ReadMe.txt

 #####################################################
 Items to update:
-test system check
-System Check/
+System Check/  (troubleshooting not yet implemented)